nicklockwood/ShapeScript/Help/symbols.md

 define red 1 0 0
 ```

-Symbol names consist of a letter followed by zero or more letters or numbers.
-Symbols cannot begin with a number, and spaces or punctuation are not allowed.
+Symbol names consist of a letter followed by zero or more letters, numbers or underscore (`_`) characters.
+Symbols cannot begin with a number or underscore, and spaces or other punctuation are not allowed.
 Symbols are case-sensitive, and by convention should begin with a lowercase letter.
 For multi-word symbols, the recommended convention is to capitalize the first letter of each new word (known as *camelCase* because the capital letters form "humps" in the back of the word):

 ```swift
 define numberOfSides 7